expectedparrot/edsl/docs/starter_tutorial.rst

 Part 2: Conducting AI-powered research
 --------------------------------------
-With your API keys in place, you're now ready for AI-powered research!
+With your API keys in place, we can move on to conducting AI-powered research!
-In this part we show how to create and run a simple survey in just a few lines of code, and then create a proper survey with only slightly more work.
+In the steps below we show how to create and run a simple survey, and then explore a more detailed survey setup with AI agents and models.

 Quickstart Example
 ~~~~~~~~~~~~~~~~~~
-Here we create a multiple choice question, prompt an AI agent answer it, and inspect the results:
+Here we create a basic multiple choice question, administer it to a language model, and examine the response:

 .. code-block:: python